Canadian Blood Services scientist Alan Lazarus honoured by the Canadian transfusion community

 “I am continuing my work related to replacing IVIg with monoclonal antibodies.
 Unfortunately, due to COVID-19, my laboratory is currently shut.
 However, we’re in the planning stages of some exciting research.
 We are hoping to bring our laboratory’s expertise with antibodies and immunology to bear to further understanding of COVID-19.

 We plan to investigate how antibodies against the SARS-CoV-2 virus – the virus that causes COVID-19 – might mediate antibody-dependent enhancement of infection.
 Antibody-dependent enhancement is a phenomenon in which the antibodies produced to fight a virus lead to an increase in disease severity, rather than providing protection.
 This phenomenon occurs with many viruses, including dengue virus and SARS-CoV-2's close relatives in the coronavirus family, MERS and SARS-CoV-1 (the viruses that cause Middle East Respiratory Syndrome and SARS, respectively).
 It may help explain why the severity of COVID-19 disease varies widely; some patients have only a mild infection, while others become critically ill.
-We plan to investigate this phenomenon with SARS-CoV-2 in a laboratory setting to better understand the disease and inform the development of vaccines and therapies such as .”
+We plan to investigate this phenomenon with SARS-CoV-2 in a laboratory setting to better understand the disease and inform the development of vaccines and therapies such as convalescent plasma.”

 How will you celebrate winning the Ortho Award?